Spuds/Elk-GeoIP/readme.md

 **IMPORTANT NOTES:**

-The package will install on all systems, however to have the geoip cabalities enabled in the nginx web server.
+The package will install on all systems, however you **must** have geoip capabilities enabled in the nginx web server and the enviroment variables made avaliable to PHP.
+If you are on shared hosting, check with your host (there is also an Appache version), or if you are on a VPS you can read more about it here: http://www.howtoforge.com/using-geoip-with-nginx-on-ubuntu-12.04 as an example.